Chasing Accreted Structures within Gaia DR2 using Deep Learning: Acknowledgments

 \bibsection{} \onecolumngrid

 In this Appendix, we show two dimensional histograms of stars in $v_y$--$\sqrt{v_x^2 + v_z^2}$ space with $S<0.05$ and $S\in [0.3,0.5]$ in \Fig{fig:disk_hists}.
+We find that the scores roughly track the different components of the sample, with $S < 0.05$ largely identifying the thin disk, and $S \in [0.3, 0.5]$ largely identifying the thick disk.
+Thick-disk stars are harder to discern from the thin disk and the (largely accreted) halo and thus receive mid-range scores.
+Remember that the neutral network is only identifying \emph{in-situ} and accreted stars---the fact that the network scores roughly correlate with physical components of the Galaxy is an added bonus.
 In \Fig{fig:ratios_corner} and \Fig{fig:ratio_canonical}, we provide the corner plots of the fractions of each component in the Gaussian mixture model analysis for the high-purity and canonical samples, respectively.
 In \Fig{fig:nyx_corner} (\ref{fig:nyx_corner_75}), we show the best-fit parameters of Nyx in the high-purity (canonical) sample.
 The best-fit parameters of Nyx-2 in the canonical sample are shown in \Fig{fig:nyx2_corner_75}.
 Similar treatment of Enceladus is shown in \Figs{fig:subs_corner}{fig:subs_corner_75} for the high-purity and canonical sample, respectively.
 The residual of the Gaussian mixture analysis of the high-purity sample is shown in \Fig{fig:residuals}.
 In \Fig{fig:sausage_spatial}, we provide the spatial distribution of Enceladus stars, and focus particularly on how they extend down to the Galactic midplane.
 In Figs.~\ref{fig:orbit_nyx}--\ref{fig:orbit_thick}, we provide the orbital properties of Nyx, Enceladus, and Halo for the high-purity sample, as well as stars with scores $S<0.05$ and $S\in[0.3, 0.5]$ for reference.

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}